TheDarkestNightRises/music-app/README.md

 # Music app 🎶

-A music app where users can share their music.
-A user can share their music, listen to it, upload music look at profiles of other users etc.
+A music app where users can connect and share their music taste A user can share their music, listen to it, upload music look at profiles of other users etc.